Bottom of Royals batting order comes through, but it’s not enough in loss to Rangers

 A five-run sixth inning off two Royals relievers was the difference.
 Marcus Semien got the game’s biggest hit, a bases-clearing double off Sam Long.
 The first three runs in the inning belonged to John Schreiber.

+“I was only in there for one at-bat, but I got a pitch I could handle and put a good swing on it,” Isbel said.

-Isbel was in prime position to do more damage in his second plate appearance, stepping up with runners at the corners and one out in the fifth.
+With runners at the corners and one out in the fifth, Isbel was in prime position to do more damage in his second plate appearance.

-But Isbel didn’t get the chance.
-Garrett Hampson got the pinch-hitting duty when Isbel left the game with low back tightness, and Hampson came through.
+But he didn’t get the chance.
+Garrett Hampson got the pinch-hitting duty when Isbel left the game with low back tightness.

+“I was feeling it the last couple of days, it just kind of cramped up on me,” Isbel said.
+“It should be good (Saturday).”

 Hampson’s single through the left side scored MJ Melendez, who had opened the inning with a hustle double and moved to third on Nick Loftin’s fly to right.